The Dynamic and Distributed Information Systems Group at the University of Zurich (Switzerland) is inviting applications for a

 - an attractive work environment both within the research group and beyond: the University of Zurich is one of Switzerland's leading universities in the middle of a vibrant, cosmopolitan city that regularly ranks as one of the cities with the highest quality of life in the world

-- A highly successful PhD program with graduates at top rated institutions world-wide
+- a highly successful PhD program with graduates at top rated institutions world-wide

-- a master's degree in informatics, computer science, information systems (or an equivalent university study) for the PhD student position and a PhD degree for the postdoc position.
+- a master's degree in informatics, computer science, information systems (or an equivalent university study)

 - strong analytical/mathematical skills